wulffern/aic2023/lectures/l09_osc.md

 <!--pan_doc:

-Most radio's are based on modulating information on-to a carrier frequency, for example 2.402 GHz for a Bluetooth Low Energy Advertizer.
+Most radio's are based on modulating information on-to a carrier frequency, for example 2.402 GHz for a Bluetooth Low Energy Advertiser.
 One of the key properties of the carrier waves is that it must be "clean".
 We're adding a modulated signal on top of the carrier, so if there is noise inherent on the carrier, then we add noise to our modulation signal, which is bad.

 Most ring oscillators are too high noise for radio's, we must use a inductor and capacitor to create the resonator.

 Inductors are huge components on a IC.
 Take a look at the nRF51822 below, the two round inductors are easily identifiable.
-Actually, based on the die image we can guess that there are two oscilaltors in the nRF51822.
+Actually, based on the die image we can guess that there are two oscillators in the nRF51822.
 Maybe it's a [multiple conversion superheterodyne reciever](https://en.wikipedia.org/wiki/Superheterodyne_receiver#Multiple_conversion)

 ![](https://s.zeptobars.com/nRF51822.jpg)

 Below is a typical LC oscillator.
-The main resonance is set by the L and C, while the tunabilty is provided by a varactor, a voltage variable capacitor.
+The main resonance is set by the L and C, while the tunability is provided by a varactor, a voltage variable capacitor.
 Or with less fancy words, the gate capacitance of a transistor, since the gate capacitance of a transistor depends on the effective voltage, and is thus a "varactor"

 The NMOS at the bottom provide the "negative transconductance" to compensate for the loss in the LC tank.